dataPARC/store/sdk/README.md

 ### Current Values

 Event based publishing of raw data.
 This client provides a stream API that supports some of the options available with standard read calls: raw, digital text, unit conversion, etc. A tag can be subscribed to multiple times to support different options, i.e. 1 subscription for raw values and 1 for numeric values, both for the same tag that has a digital text mapping defined.
-Stream in this case refers how requests are sent off and responses come back on an async stream.
+Stream in this case refers to how requests are sent off and responses come back on an async stream.
 So each call does not return the response for that call.
 For example, when starting a subscription for a tag, the start response is not returned by the start method.
 Instead it is returned in the stream created by calling GetResponses.
 Values are sent as soon as they're available in the server's current value cache.
+This client can support much more values/second than the PublishingClient, but has less options.
 For a contrasting API that offers different tradeoffs, see [Publishing](#publishing).

 ```cs
 await using var client = new CurrentValuesClient(hostname, port, CertificateValidation.AcceptAllCertificates);